 Zesty Chamomile Scones

-My obsession with tea and teapigs tea in particular continues and inspired me to make these Zesty Chamomile Scones.
-(Read There’s WHAT in my Tea? to learn more about my tea obsession).
+My obsession with teapigs tea inspired me to make these Zesty Chamomile Scones.
+(Read There's WHAT in my Tea? to learn more about my tea obsession).
 Teapigs makes the most delicious teas, which are packaged in sustainable packaging, of course, and are made with whole tea leaves.
 See the difference here between tea made with whole tea leaves (on the left) versus tea made with ground leaves (on the right):

-I wanted to get creative with the chamomile flavor and these scones resulted!
-They are as nutritious as delicious, featuring almonds, brown rice flour, and chia seeds for fiber, protein, and healthy fats.
+I wanted to get creative with teapigs’ chamomile tea and these scones resulted!
+They’re as nutritious as they are delicious, featuring almonds, brown rice flour, and chia seeds for fiber, protein, and healthy fats.
 This makes them perfect for breakfast or afternoon tea.
-(They are vegan and gluten free too).
+(They are vegan and gluten free, too).
 Enjoy alone or topped with coconut yogurt, fresh fruit, or no-added sugar jam.
-And, use code AbbysFoodCourt20 for 20% off your teapigs order.

 Note about almond flour: Do you know how to make almond flour?
 You can either make it using pulp leftover from making almond milk OR you can grind up almonds (bought in bulk without plastic packaging) in a blender.
 This is how I avoid buying almond flour in plastic packaging (and avoid wasting almond pulp).
 Plus, whole almonds last longer!
-I love the texture of ground almonds for this recipe, so I left a few almond chunks in the recipe.
+I like a few chunks of almonds in this recipe, so I didn’t grind the almonds too finely.

 Time: ~10 minutes prep + 25 minutes baking